Resolving Conflict in Intentional Communities

 Structural Conflict and Interpersonal Conflict

 The first two lists are re-assembled here as a chart, to show the connection between the structural and interpersonal conflict.
-The parts in brackets are added, and we hope they accurately reflect Christian’s assertions.
+The parts in brackets are added, and we hope they accurately reflect Diana’s assertions.

 How to Avoid or Manage Two Common Types of Group Conflict